friendly/genridge/README.md

 <figure>
 <img src="man/figures/README-longley-tp1-1.png"
-alt="Univariate ridge trace plots for the coefficients of predictors of Employment in Longley’s data via ridge regression, with ridge constants k = 0, 0.005, 0.01, 0.02, 0.04, 0.08." />
+alt="Univariate ridge trace plot for the coefficients of predictors of Employment in Longley’s data via ridge regression, with ridge constants k = 0, 0.005, 0.01, 0.02, 0.04, 0.08." />
-<figcaption aria-hidden="true">Univariate ridge trace plots for the
+<figcaption aria-hidden="true">Univariate ridge trace plot for the
 coefficients of predictors of Employment in Longley’s data via ridge regression, with ridge constants k = 0, 0.005, 0.01, 0.02, 0.04, 0.08.</figcaption>